adilayman/gamez/README.md

 To add it to the game you have to call `MyGame::entities.add(MyCharacter)`

-If you want to add an entity without gestures, you can extend it from `RenderElement`:
+If you want to add an entity without gestures, you can extend it from `RenderElement`

 ```dart
 class MyElement extends RenderElement {